Article 1: Name

 SIGs shall not have separate treasuries.
 Their expenditures, if any, shall come from the general Organization Treasury, and their revenues, if any, shall likewise accrue to the Organization Treasury.

-The LDraw.org Standards Committee shall be construed as a Special Interest Group within the meaning of this article, governed under the LSC Charter.
+The LDraw.org Standards Board shall be construed as a Special Interest Group within the meaning of this article, governed under the LSB Charter.
 Its existence is grandfathered and does not have to be approved by resolution.
 Like all SIGs, it is subject to the Ongoing Operations and Dissolution provisions of this article.